-- When all the homoclinic orbits are destroyed by the dissipation (but not very close to homoclinic tangency) the dynamics in a resonance can be approximated by a flow. - The probability of capture in a flow type resonance depends on the strips that determine the invariant manifolds of the hyperbolic point.
+- When all the homoclinic orbits are destroyed by the dissipation (and the system is not very close to homoclinic tangency) the dynamics in a resonance can be approximated by a flow. - The probability of capture in a flow type resonance depends on the strips that determine the invariant manifolds of the hyperbolic point.